-At the BFF 2024, we celebrated how Australian communities are leading the charge on climate action and ensuring that no one is left behind in the energy transition.
+At the Better Futures Forum (BFF) 2024, we celebrated how Australian communities are leading the charge on climate action and ensuring that no one is left behind in the energy transition.
 Our conversations spanned sectors and regions, with a unified call for stronger federal action and support for community-driven solutions.
 As we head toward crucial moments like the federal budget, COP29, and an updated national climate target, these are the key areas of focus highlighted from the BFF 2024 discussions:

 1. Repowering Homes and Communities